-Please contact the Blue Badge Team on 03456 08 12 08 if you wish to find out more.
+Please contact the Blue Badge Team if you wish to find out more.

 The quickest and easiest way to apply for a blue badge is online.
-You can check your eligibility and apply online for all badges, except the mental disorder or cognitive impairment pilot scheme.
+You can check your eligibility and apply online for all badges, except the Risk in Traffic Scheme.